whiteoutmashups/SAFEtube/README.md

 ToDo:
 - Learn how to upload files with safe-js and add ability for users to upload videos
 - create tool that automatically generates links & display functions for each uploaded video
+- FIX BUG THAT ALLOWS VIDEOS TO PLAY SIMULTANEOUSLY! a result of poor site design?
 - rework how display = "none" functions work, find a smarter way?

 Lets get video going with SAFE!